Gonanf/git-on-cloudflare/README.md

 ## Limitations

-- Pushes over 128MB are processed in chunks
+- Receive-pack buffers the uploaded pack in memory inside the Durable Object.
+Practical pack size limit is ~100–128MB; very large pushes may fail.
+Split large pushes when needed.
-- 30s CPU limit per request (Workers platform limit)
+- 30s CPU limit per request on the main fetch paths (unpack runs in alarm-driven slices)
 - HTTP(S) only, no SSH protocol support
 - No server-side hooks yet